hazzel-cn/GitHack/README.md

 ### Update log

-2019-4-21 Improve recursion implementation (BFS) and fix some bugs.
+2019-4-21 Improve recursion implementation (DFS) and fix some bugs.